 - Real Camping Supplies.
 Just like the fishing pole, higher quality supplies are easier to use, even if they aren’t as “cool.”
 Quality equipment can last them their entire lives.
 Depending on the age, mine have received their own sleeping bag, pack, hatchet, a folding shovel, and walkie-talkies.

 - Real Gardening Supplies.
 Again with the real- but real is good!
 Having their own set is special and makes working easier for them.
 When my kids had only the kid’s garden tools- they would always steal mine while we were working!

 - A Digital Camera.
 Help them develop good photography skills.
-A point and shoot is great to start with, and if your photographer is maturing and in need higher end equipment, they’re getting more and more reasonable all the time.
+A point and shoot camera is great to start with, and if your photographer is maturing and in need of higher-end equipment, they’re getting more and more reasonable all the time.

 - Jewelry Box & Real Jewelry.
-Having quality jewelry takes responsibility and being able to store it properly helps develop those important habits on putting things where they belong.
+Having quality jewelry takes responsibility and being able to store it properly helps develop those important habits of putting things where they belong.